 Gov. Rick Snyder makes reappointments to the Michigan Indigent Defense Commission

-LANSING, Mich. – Gov. Rick Snyder today announced the reappointments of Thomas Boyd of Mason, Nancy J. Diehl of Detroit, James Fisher of Grand Rapids, and Gary Walker of Marquette to the Michigan Indigent Defense Commission.
+LANSING, Mich. – Gov. Rick Snyder today announced the reappointments of Frank Eaman of Huntington Woods, Brandy Robinson of Detroit, John Shea of Chelsea, and William Swor of Grosse Pointe Woods, to the Michigan Indigent Defense Commission.

-The commission was created to improve legal representation for low-income, criminal defendants.
-In October 2011, Gov. Snyder issued Executive Order 2011-12, establishing the initial Indigent Defense Advisory Commission, responsible for recommending improvements to the state’s legal system.
-These recommendations served as the basis for legislation to address this need as well as calling for the 15-member Indigent Defense Commission that the governor signed into law in July 2013.
+The commission was created to improve legal representation for low-income criminal defendants.
+In October 2011, Snyder issued Executive Order 2011-12, establishing the initial Indigent Defense Advisory Commission, responsible for recommending improvements to the state’s legal system.
+These recommendations served as the basis for legislation to address this need and called for the 15-member Indigent Defense Commission that the governor signed into law in July 2013.

 Members will serve four-year terms expiring April 1, 2020.
 Their appointments are not subject to the advice and consent of the Senate.